Optimal Stopping via Randomized Neural Networks: Related work

 Randomized recurrent neural networks are an extension of randomized neural networks.
-A recurrent neural network (RNN) which is generated randomly where only the readout map is trained, is known as reservoir computing.
-Not only it reduces the computation time, but also outperformes classical fully trained RNNs in many tasks \citep{Schrauwen07ReservoirOverview, Verstraeten2007ReservoirUnification, Lukosevicius2009ReservoirRNN, Gallicchio2017DeepReservoirCritical}.
-Similarly as in reservoir computing, in our randomized recurrent neural network algorithm \OurAlgoRRS the parameters of the hidden layers are randomly sampled and fixed.
-However, while reservoir computing trains only one readout map which has the same parameters for all dates, we train a different readout map for each single date $n \in \{N-1, \dots, 1\}$. similar to \OurAlgo.
+A recurrent neural network (RNN) where the parameters are randomly generated and fixed and only the readout map is trained, is known as reservoir.
+Reservoir computing not only reduces the computation time, but also outperforms classical, fully trained RNNs in many tasks \citep{Schrauwen07ReservoirOverview, Verstraeten2007ReservoirUnification, Lukosevicius2009ReservoirRNN, Gallicchio2017DeepReservoirCritical}.
+Similarly as in reservoir computing, in our randomized recurrent neural network algorithm RRLSM, the parameters of the hidden layers are randomly sampled and fixed thereafter.
+However, while reservoir computing trains only one readout map which has the same parameters for all times, we train a different readout map for each single time $n \in \{N-1, \dots, 1\}$, similarly to RLSM.